-In January 2017, BART initiated the Measure RR program, acting on the publics vote to invest \$3.5 billion to rebuild its infrastructure.
-Through March 2019, 6% (\$218.3 million) of Measure RR funds have been invested in projects to improve system safety, increase reliability, and relieve traffic congestion.
+In January 2017, BART initiated the Measure RR program, acting on the public's vote to invest \$3.5 billion to rebuild its infrastructure.
+Through March 2019, \$218.3 million or 6% of Measure RR funds have been invested in projects to improve system safety, increase reliability, and relieve traffic congestion.
 To ensure the public's money is protected and spent wisely, the Bond Oversight Committee regularly evaluates the program and reports to the public.
+The committee believes the current pace of spending shows that BART is meeting bond expenditure requirements and the scope of work completed is ahead of projections.
 This report provides a comprehensive update on the status of Measure RR as it begins its third year of implementation.
 Included in the report are details describing how the \$3.5 billion Measure RR program contributes to BART's overall reinvestment needs.
 A summary of investments and status reports for each of the program categories is provided.

-As BART continues planning and design work on over 50 projects, there are 32 projects that are either under construction or complete.
+As BART continues planning and design work on more than 50 projects, an additional 32 projects are either under construction or complete.
 These projects include the rebuilding and replacing of tracks, upgrades to the traction power and electrical systems, critical safety improvements to tunnels, aerial structures, and facilities, upgrades to the mechanical systems supporting the train yards and maintenance facilities, station upgrades to improve safety, reliability, and passenger access, and system modifications to relieve crowding.
 These improvements to BART's infrastructure reduce safety risks and improve the passenger experience.